 Either you love it or you hate it!
 Matcha is a finely ground powder of green tea.
 The Japanese tea ceremony involves the preparation and presentation of matcha.
 There are two ways of preparing matcha – it can be thin or thick.
-Thin tea is served to every individual guest whereas thick matcha is shared.
+Individual guests are served thin tea whereas thicker matcha is typically for sharing.
 Matcha is an excellent source of antioxidants along with vitamins, minerals and amino acids.
-The taste however is something you have to get used to.
+It is definitely an acquired taste however.

 British Afternoon Tea